Hitting rock bottom | Dalhousie Gazette

 The Rock Court remains a convenient place for students to climb, but beyond that, it is only a shadow of its former self.
 We hold out hope that positive changes can be made and that this dark age will be short-lived.

-To hear more of the James’ thoughts on the Rock Court and what alternative places in Halifax there are for climbing, listen to the “Last On The Bench” podcast at soundcloud.com/last-on-the-bench-podcast.
+To hear more of the James’ thoughts on the Rock Court and what alternative places in Halifax there are for climbing, listen to the “Last On The Bench” podcast.

 Leave a Comment